simonehagey/orbdot/docs/source/example_wasp-12.rst

 Constant-Period Model Fit
 -------------------------
-The following code snippet fits a circular, constant-period timing model to the mid-times:
+The following code snippet fits a constant-period, circular orbit model to the mid-times:

 .. code-block:: python